I have a tiny secret

 I hear you ask, how do I know

-Of these jewels our roses yield
+Of the love our roses yield

 Well, I’ve sat here in this garden